datafun/datafun/docs/map/shift.md

-datafun: scale
+datafun: shift
 =============

-Scale by a scaling factor.
+Shift the data set by a value.

 Usage
 -----

-    Usage: scale [options]
+    Usage: shift [options]

     Options:
       -h, --help             display usage
       -v, --version          display version
-      -i, --input <file>     input file, defaults to stdin -o, --output <file>    output file, defaults to stdout -n, --number <num>     the number to scale by
+      -i, --input <file>     input file, defaults to stdin -o, --output <file>    output file, defaults to stdout -n, --number <num>     the number to shift by

 Example
 -------

-### 1 Scale the dataset
+### 1 Shift the dataset

-Shrink data points by 50%
+Shift the data to the left 2

-    scale -n 0.5 << EOF
+    scale -n -2 << EOF
     1,2,3,4
     5,6,7,8
     9,10,11,12